gugarosa/leaflyer/README.md

 # Leaflyer: Cannabis Data Scrapper

-*This repository holds all the necessary code to run the an automation robot that extracts strain-related information at [Leafly](https://www.leafly.com).*
+*This repository holds all the necessary code to run the automation robot that extracts strain-related information at [Leafly](https://www.leafly.com).*

 ---

+**Update:** Leafly now uses an advanced mechanism for detecting web-scrapping (Cloudflare v2 and re-captcha).
+Thus this project will not be supported anymore as it now involves breaking their detection with external services.

+If you are interested in the most recent Leafly data dump (20th September 2022), please contact gustavo.rosa@unesp.br.

 ## Package Guidelines